 The arrival of the Judgement Day

-The interim period will end with the arrival of Judgment Day when Allah will recreate physical bodies of all humans.
-In fact, Allah will give different parts of human body the ability to communicate.
+The interim phase will end with the arrival of Judgment Day, when Allah will recreate the physical bodies of all humans.
+In fact, Allah will give different parts of the human body the ability to communicate.
 Human bodies will act as witnesses against human actions during their life on the earth.
-Consequently, Hands will witness about the actions they were used for, legs will witness where they were lead to.
-Allah, as the All Knowing Creator, knows about all deeds and actions even before they are carried out.
+Consequently, Hands will witness the actions they were used for; legs will witness where they were lead to.
+As the All-Knowing Creator, Allah knows about all deeds and actions even before they are carried out.
 For the sake of fairness during judgment, the human body will be asked to be a material witness for their actions.

 The eternal journey of the soul

-In due time, the Day of Judgement comes to an end.
-Then the souls will continue their journey to the eternity.
+In due time, the Day of Judgement will to an end.
+Then the souls will continue their journey to eternity.
 Finally, their state of happiness or sadness will depend on whether their good deeds outweigh their bad deeds and whether their bad deeds receive Divine Mercy and Forgiveness.
 The power of ultimate forgiveness belongs only to God.
-As His creation, Muslims believe in Allah’s infinite mercy and in His power of forgiveness. https://www.islamicity.org/7887/seven-stages-of-life-in-islam/
+As His creation, Muslims believe in Allah’s infinite mercy and His power of forgiveness. https://www.islamicity.org/7887/seven-stages-of-life-in-islam/

 Quran 6:12- “…To who belongs whatever is in the heavens and earth?”
 Say, “To Allah.”
 He has decreed mercy upon Himself….”

 The Divine Mercy

-To summarize, the highest hope for the Divine Mercy leads Muslims to do good towards all creations, try to avoid sinful acts and seek Allah’s forgiveness and Mercy throughout their lives.
+To summarize, the highest hope for the Divine Mercy leads Muslims to do good towards all creations, try to avoid sinful acts, and seek Allah’s forgiveness and Mercy during their lifetime.

 Allah Knows the best